ECTS - English for Academic Purposes II

 Course Learning Outcomes The students who succeeded in this course;

-• Reading • read and analyze texts critically, • draw conclusions based on the information given, • synthesize information from texts, • evaluate the author’s thesis in a critical way to develop for and against arguments,
+• Reading • read and analyse texts critically, • make inferences and draw logical conclusions based on textual evidence, • evaluate an author’s thesis in a critical way to develop for and against arguments.

 • Listening • demonstrate critical listening skills to get the gist and key information from oral input.